ichengzi/learn-asp.net-core/src/ContosoUniversity/Readme.md

 are typically short-lived (a new one is created and disposed for each request) and **the context that reads an entity is typically disposed before that entity is used again**.

+## IQueryable

+The code creates an `IQueryable` variable before the switch statement, modifies it in the switch statement, and calls the `ToListAsync` method after the `switch` statement.
+**When you create and modify `IQueryable` variables, no query is sent to the database.**
+The query is not executed until you convert the `IQueryable` object into a collection by calling a method such as `ToListAsync`.

+ For example, the .NET Framework implementation of the `Contains` method performs a case-sensitive comparison by default, but in SQL Server this is determined by the collation setting of the SQL Server instance.
+ That setting defaults to case-insensitive.
+ You could call the `ToUpper` method to make the test explicitly case-insensitive:
+ *Where(s => s.LastName.ToUpper().Contains(searchString.ToUpper())*.

+That would ensure that results stay the same if you change the code later to use a repository which returns   an `IEnumerable` collection instead of an `IQueryable` object.
+**(When you call the `Contains` method on an `IEnumerable` collection, you get the .NET Framework implementation;
+ when you call it on an `IQueryable` object, you get the database provider implementation.)**
+However, there is a performance penalty for this solution.

+The `ToUpper` code would put a function in the WHERE clause of the TSQL SELECT statement.
+**That would prevent the optimizer from using an index（数据库索引）.**
+Given that SQL is **mostly installed as case-insensitive**, it's best to avoid the `ToUpper` code until you migrate to a case-sensitive data store.

+## Form

+By default, the `<form>` tag helper submits form data with a POST, which means that parameters are passed in the HTTP message body and not in the URL as query strings.
+When you specify HTTP GET, the form data is passed in the URL as query strings, which enables users to bookmark the URL.
+The W3C guidelines recommend that you should use GET when the action does not result in an update.

+`from`默认是post，`a`只能是get。相对于 **tagHelper**

+## async

+A `CreateAsync` method is used instead of a constructor to create the `PaginatedList<T>` object because **constructors can't run asynchronous code.**

+## EF1.0

+In the 1.0 version of Entity Framework Core, the entire result set is returned to the client, and grouping is done on the client.
+In some scenarios this could create performance problems.
+Be sure to test performance with production volumes of data, and if necessary use raw SQL to do the grouping on the server.